Agata10/restaurant-page/README.md

 2. Clone reposiory
    `git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`

+3. Install npm install webpack webpack-cli --save-dev

 ## Usage

 The website is simple, it has home site with tabbed browsing for menu and contact.

+Each webpage is seperated in module and appears its content to main element.

+The website is responive for phones.